-All students enrolling in a general education course, or any course that has designated the prerequisite of Reading Proficiency, must demonstrate proficiency in reading either by passing a reading assessment or by meeting another measure.
-The English/Reading placement chart is posted within the Yavapai College Testing Services website at www.yc.edu/testingservices.
-Students not meeting a measure as listed in the chart will be required to complete ENG 085 before enrolling in these courses.
+All students enrolling in any course that has designated the prerequisite of Reading Proficiency, must demonstrate proficiency in reading by passing a reading assessment or by meeting another measure.
+The English/Reading placement chart is posted on the Yavapai College Testing Services website at www.yc.edu/testingservices.
+Students not meeting a measure as listed in the chart will be required to complete ENG 095 before enrolling in these courses.